ReDeiPirati/intro-to-pytorch/beginner/1.PyTorch/PyTorch_intro.md

 #### Abstract

-[PyTorch](http://pytorch.org/) is one of the many [deep learning framework](https://www.kdnuggets.com/2017/02/python-deep-learning-frameworks-overview.html) which allows data scientists and AI practitioners to create amazing deep learning models.
+[PyTorch](http://pytorch.org/) is one among the numerous [deep learning frameworks](https://www.kdnuggets.com/2017/02/python-deep-learning-frameworks-overview.html) which allows data scientists and AI practitioners to create amazing deep learning models.
 PyTorch has been gaining much [praise & popularity]((https://www.oreilly.com/ideas/why-ai-and-machine-learning-researchers-are-beginning-to-embrace-pytorch)) lately due to the high level of flexibility & its imperative programming flow.

 ## Introduction